Clarvynn/clarvynn-demo/CLARVYNN_DEMO.md

 ---

-**🚀 Experience governed telemetry with Clarvynn - no code changes required!**
+**Experience governed telemetry with Clarvynn - no code changes required!**